MarkDOlsen/Star-Traders-Character-Sheet/README.md

   -  Star Traders campaign setting
   -  The Doors to Infinity campaign setting
 - Additional Tracking Sheets
   -  Star Traders Ship Record Sheet
 - Campaign pitches for past/future campaigns
 - Player safety tools and guideleines
 - My history with and outlook on TTRPGs

 ### In Progress
-- Full Doors to Infinity campaign/setting player introduction document
+- Doors to Infinity campaign/setting player introduction document
+- Star Traders Campaign Log

 #### TO DO
 1. Rename the repo to something like "Mark's Fate TTRPG Tools"
+2. Fix spelling, grammar, missing parenthesis, etc.
+3. Lines and Veils submission form
-2. Additional trackers and tools
+4. Additional trackers and tools

 ---